-Although huskies have an intimidating appearance, they are actually one of the friendliest breeds we know of and are not naturally protective.
+Although huskies have an intimidating appearance, they are not naturally protective.
 In fact, huskies are so friendly that they are unlikely to be protective should the situation require it.

 This is likely down to the way they were bred with the Chukchi Tribe for thousands of years.
 Huskies were treated extremely well with the tribe and therefore have become a loving, affectionate, family-orientated breed.